 There must however be a valid business reason for this – for example, to align enrolment with pay periods, or if someone has a probation period.

 Employers must let employees know this, and still give them the option to pay their own contributions during this period if they wish.

 It’s not simply a case of enrol the employee then forget about it

-In addition to all of this, employers must maintain all of the required record obligations and complete a declaration of compliance which is submitted to The Pensions Regulator to confirm that all requirements have been met.
+In addition, employers must maintain all of the required record obligations and complete a declaration of compliance submitted to The Pensions Regulator to confirm that all requirements have been met.
 This must also be done every three years.